Telus Sky by BIG with Dialog

 Bjarke Ingels explained: "Downtown Calgary has developed as a typical North American city centre with a cluster of corporate towers surrounded by a periphery of low density surburban homes.
 The Telus Sky is an attempt to create a lively mixture of living and working at the intersection of lightrail and arterial roads in the heart of the centre, to help create a more varied and walkable city centre for Calgary."

 The tower will replace the existing Art Central building on 7th Avenue but will include a 500 square-metre public gallery dedicated to exhibitions of work by local artists.
 Completion is scheduled for late 2017.
+The property developers are Canadian firm Westbank.

 Other recent tower proposals by BIG include a pair of twisted apartment blocks for Miami and an observation tower shaped like a honey dipper for Arizona.
 See more architecture by BIG »